pavlo-myskov/get-job/docs/TESTING.md

     Possible solution: change the name parameter to the id parameter of the anchor tag.

+- I tried to follow the Accessibility rules and used the `aria-label`, `aria-labelledby`, `aria-current` and other attributes to make the website more accessible.
+However, in some cases, I probably used the wrong attributes.
+I will need to do more research on the topic to use the right attributes in right places.

 [Back to top](#table-of-contents)

 [Back to README.md](https://github.com/FlashDrag/get-job/blob/master/README.md)